Some students actually keep to a budget.

 Check out Pocket Points, an app that allows students to earn points that can be used as $1 off at many restaurants like Dominos, Pita Pit and Muscle Maker Grill.
 The best part of the app is that they earn points by opening the app and locking their phones during classes.
 There is even Double-Point Tuesday.
 Another great app is Hooked that actually posts time-sensitive deals at local FSU restaurants.
 Often Pita Pit will run a BOGO for $5 via Hooked.

 Tell them to check out some of their favorite places to see if they give a student discount (Bada Bean gives 10% with student ID).
 There are many other places to eat around campus that are budget friendly too.
 A favorite amongst students is Momo’s Pizza, where a slice is $4.75 but is enormous.
 A sandwich at Jimmy John’s averages about $5.50, Roboto’s Tokyo Grill is another good choice when students are low on funds.
 Bagel Bagel has a lot of great breakfast deals.
 My kids love Bento for their noodle bowls and sushi.
 By joining their mailing list they will get a list of specials.
-A few other places that are affordable are Vale Food Co. on W. Madison, Spear It, on the corner of W. Tennessee and Copeland and Doughlicious on Call Street, where the calzone of the day is only $6.
+A few other places that are affordable are Vale Food Co. on W. Madison, Spear It, on the corner of W. Tennessee and Copeland and Doughlicious on Call Street, where any 2 calzones are $13 on Wednesdays.
 Another place to check out is Lotsa Stone Fired Pizza where you can build your own stone fired pizza.
 A cheese pizza starts at $3.99.
 Another place to consider is California Chicken Grill located on Pensacola Street.

 Additional hidden gems to check out include: